 June 2018 – Focused on minimalist blogging.

-Maša and Michael are now at the stage where they just want to learn and create honest and transformational content.
+Maša and Michael were at the stage where they just wanted to learn and create honest and transformational content.

 There’s so much noise in the world, and it feels like the internet is swamped with click-bait articles to drive traffic and sell ads purely.

 They love the idea of minimalist blogging, which is the process of creating a body of work that they’re genuinely proud of.
 Something that’s pure and unique to how they see the world.